johannschopplich/nuxt-kql/docs/api/use-public-query.md

 # `usePublicQuery`

-Returns KQL query data.
+Returns Kirby query data.
 Fetches the data directly from the Kirby instance.
 Requires `kql.clientRequests` option to be `true` in `nuxt.config.ts`.

 ::: warning
 Authorization credentials will be publicly visible.
 Also, possible CORS issues ahead if the backend is not configured properly.
 Use `useQuery` if you're unsure what to do instead.